Help@hand frequently asked questions

 3. Help@hand services

 • During consultation, the cost associated with medication, referral letters, or private fit notes is made clear to the user.
-The user will then receive an email for payment.
-If the user decides at any point that this is no longer required, they can simply not progress with the payment.

 • Adding a partner or child is very straightforward.
 Once your employees have completed the registration process on the app, they can then add their partner and/or children by selecting the ‘My Family’ option from the home screen.
 Partners and children (over 18 years old) will then be invited via email to download the Help@hand app and set up an account with their unique login details.